Redwood Camp Meeting

 Tobacco, alcohol, and drugs (other than those prescribed by a physician) are not allowed on the campgrounds.
 If a violation occurs, the entire family unit will be required to leave.

 Posts, numbers, trees, and shrubs are not to be moved, trimmed, or cut without prior camp administration authorization.
-(See camp headquarters.)
+(See Headquarters.)

 Rocks, holes, fences, and other objects that would make mowing difficult or dangerous must not be left in the campsites.
 These things get lost in the high grass and do serious damage to the equipment and are a safety risk to the operator!
 If found in your site, it will not be renewable, and a removal fee of $25 will be required before another site can be reserved.